For details about joining the FBU click here

 Stage 4 – Special Appeal Stage

-Is where both parties agree the issues and the resolution.
-On some occasions there may be compromise on one or each side to establish common ground.
+• Facilitative Resolution - when both parties agree on the issues and the resolution.
+There may be compromise on one or each side to establish common ground.

-This is where there is no common ground between the aggrieved party and the Panel hearing the Grievance.
-In this respect the Panel has to decide the outcome of the Resolution Meeting.
+• Directive Resolution - when there is no common ground between the aggrieved party and the panel hearing the grievance.
+In this case, the panel has to decide the outcome of the resolution meeting.